amalsaeed/treatment_easier/README.md

 ./develop up -d
 ```

+Now you should rename .env.example to .env ad update the database data if needed.

-After it finishes installation run the following:
+After the first command finishes, run the following:

 ```bash
 php artisan route:clear